Get Your Own Agent

 setup.bat

-On Windows, the script will open the Node.js installer page if needed.
-After installing Node.js, re-run setup.bat to continue.
+If Node.js isn't installed, the script will open the download page for you.
+After installing, re-run setup.bat to continue.

 What the Setup Does